bonetblai/learner-strips/README.md

 # learner-strips
-Repo for learning STRIPS models from graph-based representation of state spaces, either complete or partial.
+Repo for learning (first-order) STRIPS models from graph-based representation of state spaces, either complete or partial.
 The graph-based representation can be obtained from observable traces of (black box) states (bb-states) and action labels; for example, images and action labels.
 The assumptions being that different bb-states correspond to different planning states, and different planning states correspond to different bb-states.